wedianyc/wedianyc.github.io/_projects/3ee.md

 </video>

-For any foodie with an expensive taste, 3ee is the service you need.3ee’s goal was to develop a dining experience that allowed their members to make reservations at the most elite restaurants in NYC.
+For any foodie with an expensive taste, 3ee is the service you need.
+3ee’s goal was to develop a dining experience that allowed their members to make reservations at the most elite restaurants in NYC.
 Members would be limited to a certain amount of reservations per month based on their subscription level.